MicrosoftDocs/Viva/Viva/solutions/complex-organization-and-insights.md

 1. Click **Queries** on the left pane, and click the **Results** tab.
 1. Click the **Download** icon corresponding to each of query.

-## Open PowerBi template
+## Launch PowerBi template

-1. Open the PowerBi report provided by a Viva Solutions team member (a download location needed for this)
+1. Launch the PowerBi report provided by a Viva Solutions team member (a download location needed for this)

    << MultiTenant_BCD_LocalStore_Example.pbit>>

 > [!NOTE]
 > Hover over the **Information** icon for further details on the parameter requirement.

-1. Update the **Parameters** request with the links copied from each tenant.
+1. Update the **Parameters** request with the links copied from each tenant, as shown in the below screenshot.
 1. Click **Load**.

 > [!NOTE]